Manual pre-processing

 4. Click on Start stacking.

-Siril stacks the selected images, and creates the file whose name we have defined.
-As before, check that the rejection rate is within a range of 0.1 to 0.5%.
-If the values are outliers, resume stacking by changing the values of the Sigmas low / high.
+Siril stacks the processed images and creates the file with the defined name.
+As before, verify that the rejection rate is between 0.1 and 0.5%.
+If the values are aberrant, redo the stacking by changing the Low/High Sigma values.
 When you increase a sigma factor, you lower the rejection rate!

-This is the end of pre-processing with a clean image, but still linear.
-Don’t be surprised if it’s still all black, it’s normal!
-It remains to carry out the process, but here we are overflowing with this tutorial. :-)
+This is the end of pre-processing with a clean, but still linear image.
+Don’t be surprised if it’s still all black, that’s normal!
+Processing remains to be done, but that’s beyond this tutorial. :-)